christiancabrero/photo4all/README.md

 Photo share service only written in HTML, PHP, CSS and jQuery.
 For self-hosting.

 ## Installation
-1. You only need download the source code.
+1. You only need download the last release.
+2. Unzip into your public directory.

-2. A PHP server up to 7.4 with zip extension.
+(Runs on PHP server up to 7.4 with zip extension)

 ## How works?
 - You can upload images in JPG,JPEG,PNG,RAW,HEIC,WEBP and GIF formats